Crispy Air Fryer Steak Fries

 *TIP - 4 potatoes cut in half, then halved again equals a total of 16 wedges.

-7 - Sprinkle wedges with extra salt if desired.
+6 - Sprinkle wedges with extra salt if desired.
 Serve hot with your favorite dipping sauce.
-(The recipe for my favorite honey mustard dip is in the recipe card below.)
+(The recipe for my favorite honey mustard dip is listed below.)

 Simply mix mayonnaise, stone ground mustard, Texas Pete Dust, garlic powder and honey together in a small bowl for the best dip you've ever tasted!
-(See quantities in recipe card.)
+(See quantities in the printable recipe card.)

 Recipe FAQS